ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session1.md

   Action: (Bite) +4 to hit, 1d8+4 piercing
   (Leap) Jump at least 15ft, DC14 Str|Dex or take 2d6 bludegeoning (or half on save) and be knocked Prone

+- If they helps the Loxodons,
+> Thanks for the help, we owe you one.
+I'm Dav and this is Gray.
+Those no-good Zarunites got what was comin to them for stealin from the homeland.
+Still, we wouldn't want you getting into any trouble cuz of us.
+We'll take care of this mess from here.
+If you ever make your way up to the Argent Expanse, we and the other Loxodons could certainly put your skills to good use.
+    - Loot: Their equipment + 20sp in cash + potion of healing
+    - Trying to take the Sorcerer's Silver will upset the Loxodons
+- If they help the Zarunites,
+> Excellent work defeating those ill-tempered savages!
+May Zarus bless you.
+Come with us to Zaridel.
+I shall tell Varinn of your victory and he will surely reward your initiative with generosity.

 **Zaridel**
 - Upon getting to Zaridel, the atmosphere is celebratory and it seems there is a festival going on
 - citizens act very strange,